-Knowing how to decorate Easter eggs is one skill that every child wants to learn.
+Knowing how to decorate Easter eggs is something that every child wants to learn.
 It's an ancient tradition that's still enjoyed by both adults and children alike.
-Most of all, it's fun to involve the entire family and color Easter eggs the old fashioned way.
-Experience an easy, fun way to welcome the festival of Easter and celebrate family togetherness and love.
+Most of all, it's fun to involve the entire family in coloring Easter eggs the old fashioned way.
+It's an easy, fun way to welcome the festival of Easter and celebrate family togetherness and love.

 On this page, you'll find some vintage Easter egg decorating ideas to help you have a memorable time with your family.
 As for the mess, decide before you begin that you'll clean it up together and don't worry about it.
 Even the cleanup can be fun if it's handled right.
 It's all a necessary part of learning how to do a new handicraft.